Cycling

 3 min

-BarcelonaThe presence of the Israel Premier-Tech team in the Vuelta a España continues to raise a storm.
-Today, race organizers decided to cancel the planned arrival in Bilbao after seeing the number of protesters gathering with Palestinian flags.
+BarcelonaThe presence of the Israel Premier-Tech team in the Vuelta continues to raise a storm.
+This Wednesday, race organizers decided to cancel the planned arrival in Bilbao after seeing the number of protesters gathering with Palestinian flags.
 "For security reasons, the general classification times will be taken 3 kilometers from the finish line.
 There will be no stage winner.
-There will be points awarded for the mountains and those earned in the intermediate sprint, but not for the points classification," the Vuelta a España organizers announced in response to the incidents on the eleventh stage.
+There will be points awarded for the mountains and those earned in the intermediate sprint, but not for the points classification," the Vuelta announced in response to the incidents on the eleventh stage.

-The pro-Palestinian demonstrations in Bilbao have overwhelmed the organization.
+The pro-Palestinian demonstrations in Bilbao overwhelmed the organizers.
 The race management was forced to take emergency measures to address the massive protests against the participation of the Israel Premier-Tech team.
-Already on Tuesday's stage, a group of protesters displayed flags and banners at one point during the stage, almost causing an incident with the riders who were traveling at high speed.
+Already on Tuesday's stage, a group of protesters displayed flags and banners at one point during the stage, almost causing an incident with the riders traveling at high speed.
 During the first stage of the Vuelta a España, a group of pro-Palestinian activists held up the Israel-Premier Tech team's progress for several seconds during the team time trial in the Empordà region.
 Several people were then arrested.
-A growing number of riders are openly complaining that the protests against this team are causing other athletes to ride unsafely, fearing a crash if someone crosses their path.
+A growing number of riders are complaining that the protests against this team are causing other athletes to ride unsafely, fearing a crash.

-The protests have already neutralized the start of the stage—which started late—which featured a circular circuit that crossed the finish line more than once.
-The race followed the planned route, with the cyclists entering a road surrounded by Palestinian flags.
-At times, cycling took center stage, with the traditionally good atmosphere of Basque roads, where the sport is respected.
-Local rider Mikel Landa tried his luck at El Vivero, but without luck.
-With the breakaway neutralized, the favorites stepped up.
 First Joao Almeida, then Pellizzari, and finally Tom Pidcock, fourth overall.
 Only leader Jonas Vingegaard followed him.
-The Briton managed to pull away from the Dane in the final meters of the El Vivero climb, beginning a precipitous descent toward Bilbao.
+The Briton pulled away from the Dane in the final meters of the El Vivero climb and began a precipitous descent toward Bilbao.
 But with three kilometers to go, the organizers halted everything: there would be no winner.
-The general classification continues with Vingegaard in the lead, but with Pidcock reinforced, although he couldn't take full advantage of his momentum due to the riots.
-On Bilbao's Gran Vía, pressure from protesters had caused the organization's barriers to collapse, seriously hampering a return to the same area that hosted the finish line.
+The general classification continues with Vingegaard in the lead, but with Pidcock reinforced, although he did not take advantage of his moment for the riots.
+On Bilbao's Gran Vía, pressure from the protesters had caused the organization's barriers to give way, seriously hampering a return pass through the same area that hosted the finish line.

 Patxi Vila, director of Red Bull-Bora, explained that "during the race, people demonstrated peacefully with flags."
 "We were safe at all times, and the security forces were phenomenal, but the finish area was a bit scary for the safety of the riders."
 Joxean Fernández, meanwhile, explained that "the race was a bit scary."
-Matchín, director of UAE Emirates, said: "They only told us that there was a complicated area due to flags and that the stage was over three kilometers from the finish."
-The organizers of the Vuelta know that the protests could continue in the coming days, while pressure is growing on Israel-Premier Tech to abandon the race.
+Matchín, director of UAE Emirates, stated: "We were only told that there was a complicated area due to flags and that the stage was being called off three kilometers from the finish."
+The Vuelta organizers know that the protests could continue in the coming days, while pressure mounts on Israel-Premier Tech to abandon the race.
+In a statement, the team made it clear that it will continue.

 "The UCI must take action on this matter.
-It's a shame that politics interferes in a stage like today's.
-Everyone has the right to protest, but it shouldn't interrupt the work of others," said Carlos Verona of the Lidl-Trek team, admitting that there is debate within the participants about continuing.
-"The riders on their team are the first who don't want to be part of this problem," he added.
+It's a shame that politics interferes in a stage like today.
+Everyone has the right to protest, but it shouldn't disrupt the work of others," says Carlos Verona of the Lidl-Trek team, who admits that there is debate among the participants about continuing the Israel-Premier Tech race.
+"The riders on his team are the first who don't want to be part of this problem," he adds.

 stats